The Internet has been improving every day since the beginning. But one thing had remained compromised:

 So, all the databases owned by these tech giants will just be dumb hard drives which store encrypted data and can access nothing because they don’t have a key.

-How actually this blockchain technology works?
+How actually the new Internet works?

 But, The Decentralized Internet has a completely new design than the traditional one.